| | | | | |

 • Visit Pebble Beach

-• Dinner and sunset at the Inn at Spanish Bay
+• Dinner and sunset at Inn at Spanish Bay

 • Breakfast at LouLou’s Griddle in the Middle